kjolley/BIGSdb_documentation/rest.rst

 **Example request URI:**
 http://rest.pubmlst.org/db/pubmlst_neisseria_isolates/isolates/1/schemes/1/allele_ids

+**Response:**

+* records [int] - Number of allele id objects
-**Response:** Array containing allele id objects for each locus in the specified scheme that has been designated.
+* allele_ids [array] - List containing allele id objects for each locus in the specified scheme that has been designated.
 Each allele_id object contains a key which is the name of the locus with a value that may be either a string, integer or array of strings or integers (required where there are multiple designations for a locus).
 The data type depends on the allele_id_format set for the specific locus.

 .. _db_isolates_isolate_id_contigs: